Ryan Jude Novelline

-Ryan Jude Novelline (/ˈnɒvɪliːn/ NOV-i-leen) is an Italian–American contemporary artist and clothing designer.
-He is known as the Prince Charming of avant-garde and eco fashion.
+Ryan Jude Novelline (/ˈnɒvɪliːn/ NOV-i-leen) is an Italian–American contemporary artist and clothing designer, and is known on social media as the Royal Dressmaker.

 Early life and education

 Novelline is the second of four male children born to Dave, an information technology professional, and Lisa Anne Novelline, an author and former dancer who performed with the Boston Ballet.
 He credits The Secret Garden, Scott Gustafson’s illustrations for Peter Pan, and playing with Barbie dolls as childhood, creative influences.
 He attended Lexington High School where he received a gold key prize from the Alliance for Young Artists & Writers for a self-portrait drawing and awards for high academic achievement.
 He completed his BFA in Illustration at the Rhode Island School of Design and interned for Diane von Fürstenberg and Walt Disney Imagineering.

 Selected works

 2008–2012: RISD

 In 2008 Novelline was commissioned, among other RISD students and faculty, by GAP creative director Patrick Robinson to create one-of-a-kind cardigans that would be sold out of GAP's flagship store on Fifth Avenue in New York.
 In 2011 Novelline created designs that were shown at Harvard University's fashion show, Eleganza.
 One of his dresses, an aquamarine and topaz Swarovski crystal-embellished gown, was made from repurposed hotel curtains and modeled by Sonia Dara.